Sweden, Finland must send up to 130 "terrorists" to Turkey for NATO bid | Politics

 Sweden and Finland must deport or extradite up to 130 "terrorists" to Turkey before the Turkish parliament will approve their bids to join NATO, President Tayyip Erdogan said.

-Sweden and Finland must deport or extradite up to 130 "terrorists" to Turkey before the Turkish parliament will approve their bids to join NATO, President Tayyip Erdogan said.
-The two Nordic states applied last year to join NATO following Russia's invasion of Ukraine but all 30 member states must approve their bids.
+The two Nordic states applied last year to join NATO following Russia's invasion of Ukraine but their bids must be approved by all 30 NATO member states.
+Turkey and Hungary have yet to endorse the applications.
+Turkey has said Sweden in particular must first take a clearer stance against what it sees as terrorists, mainly Kurdish militants and a group it blames for a 2016 coup attempt.

+"We said look, so if you don't hand over your terrorists to us, we can't pass it (approval of the NATO application) through the parliament anyway," Erdogan said in comments late on Sunday, referring to a joint press conference he held with Swedish Prime Minister Ulf Kristersson last November.
 "For this to pass the parliament, first of all you have to hand more than 100, around 130 of these terrorists to us," Erdogan said.
-Sweden and Finland signed a three-way agreement with Turkey in June 2022 aimed at overcoming Turkey's objections.

-As part of that accord, the two Nordic countries pledged to address Turkey's "pending deportation or extradition requests of terror suspects expeditiously and thoroughly", taking into account Turkish intelligence and abiding by all European law.
-Erdogan's spokesman Ibrahim Kalin
+Finnish politicians interpreted Erdogan's demand as an angry response to an incident in Stockholm last week in which an effigy of the Turkish leader was strung up during what appeared to be a small protest.
+"This must have been a reaction, I believe, to the events of the past days," Finland's foreign minister Pekka Haavisto told public broadcaster YLE.

+Haavisto said he was not aware of any new official demands from Turkey.
+In response to the incident in Stockholm, Turkey cancelled a planned visit to Ankara of the Swedish speaker of parliament, Andreas Norlen, who instead came to Helsinki on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)